pyrkamarcin/CommonDataLayer/docs/rfc/0020_Materialization_Types.md

 allow us to provide type mapping on the SCHEMA level, thus requiring less explicit view declarations (we'd only have to require casting there).
 This custom schema would allow us to provide more types as a base.

+## Instead of adding notifications to SR, send types with each request
+Personally I don't like this idea.
+It adds to message payload a redundant piece of data, increasing amount of bytes that have to be sent through network.

+## Infer types instead of specifying them
+This comes with a disadvantages.
+We can infer types on first materialization request.
+But we'd have to assume everything is nullable.
+(there's no way we can know that from first row).
+And, if in the message `null` shows anywhere, we have to assign most generic and accepting type in materialization db (in PSQL it'd be JSON for example).
+This is really suboptimal.

 > SIDENOTE:
 > Still, we'd have to find a common subset of types between all our databases, or perform casting on QS layer.